DuaneLft/my-first-repository/README.md

 5. Commit changes to version history
 6. Review previous changes with git log
 7. To create a branch use git branch branchname
+8. This is to learn how to pull
+9.